Jump To Section

 - Transition to a surreal scene.
 A dissolve is an effective way to introduce a more surreal, abstract scene.
 Use one to indicate when you’re initiating a dream sequence, triggering a flashback sequence, or going inside of a character’s head.

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons by filmmaking masters, including David Lynch, Jodie Foster, Spike Lee, and more.